vishalpjpt/learning-k8s/README.md

 ### get log of pod
 kubectl logs <pod name>

+### get more information of pod like ip addresses etc.
+kubectl get pod -o wide

 ### access the termianl of any pod
 kubectl exec -it <pod name> -- bin/bash